 Pumpkin is also high in vitamin C an a good source of Vitamin E, iron and folate.
 It's nutrient dense and low in calories, making it perfect for making a healthy and filling soup.

-Whilst the Starbucks version is totally delicious and a regular part of our October routine, the ingredients list in our homemade version is much smaller.
+Whilst the Starbucks version of a pumpkin spiced coffee is totally delicious and a regular part of our October routine, the ingredients list in our homemade version is much smaller.
 Just a can of pumpkin puree, some maple syrup and spices are all you need to make the syrup.

 We don't add any salt to ours like Starbucks does, or any kind of colouring.
 We have tried to keep the ingredients list as small as possible, but still with maximum flavour.

-A coffee shop Pumpkin Spice Latte is about 400 calories, whereas our healthier version is just 245 calories.
+A coffee shop Pumpkin Spice coffee is about 400 calories, whereas our healthier version is just 245 calories.

 What to serve with a pumpkin spice latte

-Want something else sweet to serve these pumpkin spice lattes with?
+Want something else sweet to serve these with?
 We have got you covered!
 Why not try one of these: